qgis/QGIS-Documentation/docs/training_manual/spatial_databases/spatial_functions.rst

    repositories you have configured.
 After installing you can check the version by issuing a ``select PostGIS_full_version();`` query with psql or another tool.

-To install a specific version (PostgreSQL verison 13 and PostGIS 3), you can use the following commands.
+To install a specific version (eg, PostgreSQL version 13 and PostGIS 3), you can use the following commands.

 .. code-block:: bash